 Refrigeration has grown to become the most essential food storage technique in developed countries.
-As key features of any kitchen, refrigerators and freezers form an integral part of the home appliances market.
-Makers of some of the most popular refrigerator brands—like Whirlpool, Samsung, and General Electric—are among the leading household appliance companies worldwide.
+As key features of any kitchen, refrigerators form an integral part of the home appliances market.
+Makers of some of the most popular refrigerator brands — like Midea, Gree Electric, Haier, and Whirlpool — are among the leading household appliance companies worldwide.

-Refrigerators and freezers may either be free-standing, or built into a kitchen.
+Refrigerators may either be free-standing, or built into a kitchen.
 Refrigerators may also be combined with freezers, stacked with either the refrigerator or freezer above, below, or side by side.
 Other types include the French door style and the less expensive compact refrigerator, built to save space but with less storage space inside.
-Around 10 million units of refrigerators are sold each year in the United States and shipment of freezers within the U.S. amount to more than two million units every year.
+Around 200 million refrigerators are sold each year worldwide, generating more than 100 billion U.S. dollars in annual market revenue.

 This text provides general information.
 Statista assumes no